timjzee/diglinplus/README.md

 #### Description
 Every row represents 1 attempt at a letter within Template 2 “Drag the letters”.
 This dataset can be used to answer the following (and many other) questions:
-- Does the learner work from left to right?
+1. Does the learner work from left to right?
-- How much time is there between listening to the sound and finding the right letter?
+2. How much time is there between listening to the sound and finding the right letter?
-- Which letters are in the right place at once?
+3. Which letters are in the right place at once?
-- How many times does the user play a sound/word during the exercise?
+4. How many times does the user play a sound/word during the exercise?
 How does this change over time?
-- Does the user try all blue buttons in the lettersquare from top-left to bottom-right?
+5. Does the user try all blue buttons in the lettersquare from top-left to bottom-right (alphabetic order)?
 How does this change over time?

 In R:
 ```R